hanaaharmouch/NoboApp/README.md

 # NoboApp
-This web application allows you to search for films in a json File
+This web application allows you to search for films using an API

 # install
 npm install